 No individual can embody all of NZNO’s rich diversity.
 But as a professional, I know the limits of my own cultural knowledge, my obligation to extend those limits and the need to acknowledge the authority of others who hold cultural expertise.

-I am a student of Te Reo Māori at Te Wānanga o Aotearoa.
+I have studied Te Reo Māori at Te Wānanga o Aotearoa and try to model its use inside NZNO.
 A selection of my published articles on Te Tiriti o Waitangi and bi-cultural values is available on-line.